shakes76/PatternAnalysis-2023/recognition/TRANSFORMER_43909856/README.md

 ![(Dosovitskiy et al., 2021)](plots/Dosovitskiy_etal_2021_ViT_diagram.PNG) *(Dosovitskiy et al., 2021)*

-The overall architecture of this ViT was based on the ViT-S/16 model, created in the 2022 IEEE conference paper "Scaling Vision Transformers" (Zhai et al.)
+The overall architecture of this ViT was based on the ViT-S/16 model, as mentioned in the 2022 IEEE conference paper "Scaling Vision Transformers" (Zhai et al.).

 ### S/16 model details
 The S/16 model variant of the ViT was chosen, as it was believed that it would provide a "good tradeoff" between performance and computational speed/efficiency (Beyer et al., 2022).
 It was believed that this would be the most appropriate, where hardware resources were partly limited.